tiagomonteiro0715/Ark-invest-CSV-merger/README.md

 to do outside:

 make file a executable

-make it install it from google drive - place to store it - already a program - make a video using it https://stackoverflow.com/questions/48597673/downloading-zip-folder-file-from-google-drive-from-shared-with-me-folder#49514364 make video showing the program for the zero. from the instalattion to the file creation and folder removal
+make it install it from google drive - place to store it

+https://stackoverflow.com/questions/48597673/downloading-zip-folder-file-from-google-drive-from-shared-with-me-folder#49514364

 -----